 Socially responsible investors often share the belief that investment strategies that do not take future generations into account can perpetuate business practices that are harmful to people and planet.

-What are Environmental, Social, and Governance (ESG) Criteria?
+What are Sustainable and Responsible Investing Criteria?

 - Environmental metrics assess how a company’s practices are impacting the planet.
 They might measure the company’s impact on air or water quality, how much water they use, how much waste they produce (and how they manage that waste), and how much energy they use and what type of energy.